Honours Research Projects

 - The final Report will be submitted at the end of week 12 of the second semester of your Project.
-ASSESSMENT: 60% from research group, 30% from external examiners in the School of Physics.
+ASSESSMENT: 90% (composed of mark from research group and at least two external examiners in the School of Physics).

 Students write an Honours research project Report.
 It should be written so that it can be understood by a physicist who is not a specialist in the subject.
 Such a person should be able to acquire a good understanding of the subject from your Report.
 As the ability to write clearly is an important skill for a scientist, it is desirable that you devote considerable effort to the clarity of your expression and to the organisation of your Report.
 Hence, you must not wait until the second half of your second semester to start thinking about it.

 Guidelines for preparation are provided below.
 Reports that do not comply with these Guidelines will be returned for re-writing.